Big-Shark/sql-to-builder/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-This package will help you to convert sql query to laravel query builder
+This package will help you convert from sql query to laravel query builder

 ## Install